Vijay417-sys/kasparro-frontend-vijay-hosapeti/README.md

 ### What Was Simplified

-1. **Single Brand Mock**: Only one example brand audit (`example-brand-1`) is included.
+1. **Multiple Brand Mocks**: Seven brand audit files are included for testing (`example-brand-1` through `brand-7`).
 Production would load multiple brands from an API.
 The `lib/mocks/loader.ts` abstraction makes it trivial to swap in API calls.

 2. **No Authentication**: The `/app` routes assume authentication but don't implement it.
 To convert to production: add NextAuth.js with providers, protect routes with middleware, and add user session management.